a2stuff/a2d/toolkits/LETK.md

 ### Key ($05)
 Handle key press.

-Non-printable (control) characters are used to move the IP and/or erase text:
+Non-printable (control) characters are used to move the caret and/or erase text:

-* Delete key - delete character to left of IP.
+* Delete key - delete character to left of caret.
-* Control+F - delete character to right of IP.
+* Control+F - delete character to right of caret.
 * Control+X (or Clear key on IIgs) - clear all text.
-* Left/Right Arrow - move IP one character to the left/right.
+* Left/Right Arrow - move caret one character to the left/right.
-* Apple+Left/Right Arrow - move IP to the start/end of the text.
+* Apple+Left/Right Arrow - move caret to the start/end of the text.

-Printable characters ($20-$7E) are inserted at the IP position, if there is room in the buffer.
+Printable characters ($20-$7E) are inserted at the caret position, if there is room in the buffer.
 The caller is responsible for filtering out undesired printables.

 Also obscures the mouse cursor, i.e. it is hidden until moved.